PCCA Alumni Accolades

 Instrumental Music, French Horn, Class of 2013

-Is currently attending Juilliard School of Music.
+Kaitlyn graduated from Juilliard School of Music and is currently performing in The Florida Orchestra.
 She was the winner of the 2013 National YoungArts Foundation Award, one of 685 recipients nationwide from more than 10,000 applications.
 Click here for YoungArts website.

 Kaitlyn was one of the young musicians featured in NPR (WUSF 89.1) "From the Top" in 2013.
 For the please click this link.
 Podcast: http://www.npr.org/rss/podcast.php?id=510026